 With that said, don’t overdo it!
 Only use a small amount, a cup or so, as the acidity in them may bother your little worm friends.

 To be honest, there’s a lot of contradicting research regarding using coffee grounds as a natural pesticide or insecticide.
 With that said, it doesn’t hurt to try it out!

 In particular, coffee grounds provide a difficult barrier for slugs to cross.
 In the journal Nature, a study “found that slugs and snails died after being sprayed with caffeine.”
-With that said, you don’t have to spray these pests with caffeine in order to deter them.
-In fact, simply laying a barrier of thick, very fresh coffee grounds around your most vulnerable plants will oftentimes do the trick.
+With that said, you don’t have to spray these pests with caffeine to deter them.
+Simply laying a barrier of thick, very fresh coffee grounds around your most vulnerable plants will oftentimes do the trick.
 Make sure that you use fresh coffee grounds as the “caffeine needs to be very high (about three times the amount in a regular cup of coffee).”

 Reduce Compost-Related Fungal Disease

 Along with being rich in nutrients and acidity, coffee grounds are also anti-microbial.
 This makes them perfect for fighting off fungal disease that can spring up as your compost composts — organic material that rots into a soil-like substance.
 Compost-related fungal diseases include “fusarium, pythium, and sclerotinia,” as well as dangerous bugs “like E. Coli and staphylococcus.”
 Recent studies have shown that coffee grounds can “help to prevent diseases from taking hold.”